bakame-php/http-structured-fields/README.md

 echo $bar->toHttpValue(); // return 'bar;baz=42'

 // the HTTP response object is build by your application
-// via your framework, a package or PHP function.
+// via your framework, a package or a native PHP function.
-// we are using Symfony Response object in this example
+// We are using Symfony Response object in this example

 $newResponse = $response->headers->set('foo', $bar->toHttpValue());
 //or
 $newResponse = $response->headers->set('foo', $bar);
 ````

-The library provides all five (5) structured defined in the RFC inside the `Bakame\Http\StructuredFields`
+The library provides all five (5) structured data type as defined in the RFC inside the
-namespace.
-As mentioned, they all implement the `StructuredField` interface and
+`Bakame\Http\StructuredFields` namespace.
+As mentioned, they all implement the
-expose a `fromHttpValue` named constructor:
+`StructuredField` interface and expose a `fromHttpValue` named constructor:

 - `Item`
 - `Parameters`